rutu-jadhav1/ftblink/Readme.md

 ---
 # Project-Title:  ShortenMe

----
-Welcome to RJ's Html & CSS & JS First Individual Project . ** Palavi_Beauty_Parlour** ,where dreams unfold into seamless celebrations.Bringing out the beauty in you !

 ## Introduction
 This turns long web addresses into short, neat links that are easier to share, especially on social media or in text messages.